APS Member News

 Barbara Grosz (APS 2003) will be giving a lecture for Digital Humanism entitled ."An AI and Computer Science Dilemma: Could I?
 Should I?"

 Annette Gordon-Reed (APS 2019) will be giving the The Carl M. Buchholz Memorial Lecture entitled "The Past in the Present: Dealing with Troublesome Histories".
+Additionally, she will be giving the Abraham Lincoln Lecture on Constitutional Law at the Northwestern Pritzker School of Law.

 Richard Kagan (APS 2011) has been awarded an honorary doctorate by the Autonomous University of Madrid.